It is the elevation of the intracranial pressure due to the alteration of the mechanisms regulating the intracranial pressure.

 - Hypertensive encephalopathies cause brain swelling, cerebral edema, and congestive brain swelling with elevated intracranial pressure.

-- Ischemic strokes induce an increase in capillary permeability with an open blood-brain barrier, cerebral edema and severe elevation in intracranial hypertension.
+- Ischemic strokes increase capillary permeability with an open blood-brain barrier, cerebral edema, and severe elevation in intracranial hypertension.

 The causes of intracranial hypertension are classified as acute or chronic:

 - Acute causes include brain trauma, ischemic injury, and intracerebral hemorrhage.
 Infections such as encephalitis or meningitis can also cause endocranial hypertension.